Yamanaka-Lab-TUAT/BOXVIA/README.md

 - Dash
 - Dash_bootstrap_components

-and these libraries' dependencies (e.g. numpy, scipy, etc, but those will usually be installed together if the above libraries are installed via pip.)
+and these libraries' dependencies (those will usually be installed together if the above libraries are installed via pip.)

 You can install the dependencies by: